The application period for CHBRP's Summer 2022 Graduate Student Internships has now closed.

 The California Health Benefits Review Program (CHBRP) is a neutral source of independent, evidence-based health policy analysis that leverages the expertise of UC faculty and researchers, actuarial consultants, and a National Advisory Council.
-The program is led and coordinated by a small, but dynamic team, located within the University of California Office of the President in Oakland, CA. CHBRP responds to requests from the State Legislature to provide analysis of the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals, as well as other health insurance-related legislation.
-CHBRP offers a paid, full-time graduate student internship from June to August each year.
-Interns become an integral part of the CHBRP team and assist with various projects and tasks throughout the summer.
-Each intern has the opportunity to complete an individual substantive project, while also getting exposure to, and participating in several other aspects of CHBRP’s multi-faceted work.
-In addition to this, interns will also attend various meetings with important stakeholders in California’s health policy arena, which provides valuable learning and networking opportunities to students with a passion for health and public policy.
-We encourage you to read below to learn about the experiences of our past interns and apply now by clicking on the link for application instructions above.
+The program is led and coordinated by a dynamic team, located within the University of California, Berkeley.
+CHBRP responds to requests from the State Legislature to provide analysis of the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals, as well as other health insurance-related legislation.

 "As an MPP candidate of the inaugural, graduate cohort at the UC Riverside School of Public Policy (and a non-native to California), the CHBRP internship allowed me a unique opportunity to learn in-depth about California health policymaking.
 Since I am familiar with the ACA implementation in New York and how it impacted the state, interning at CHBRP gave me additional perspectives regarding the evolving health policy landscape.
 During the summer, I drafted documents related to CHBRP’s cost impact analyses and estimates of health insurance sources in California.
 I also participated in stakeholder meetings with legislative committees, state agencies, and health plans/insurers in Sacramento.
 My experience at CHBRP is valuable, and the skills I honed during my internship will greatly aid my public health and health policy career."